JanusBifrons/eqx-pre/SHIP_BUILDER_FIXES_SUMMARY.md

 8. ✅ Test multiple block placements to ensure consistent continuous building
 9. ✅ Right-click or click in empty area to deselect the block type
 10. ✅ Verify hover effects stop when deselected
+11. ✅ Switch to a different block type - verify immediate update of preview position
+12. ✅ Place a block of the new type - verify it works without issues
+13. ✅ Monitor console for any null pointer exceptions or warnings

 ## Files Modified